samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 The original version of Balloon was designed by Dan Boneh, Henry Corrigan-Gibbs, and Stuart Schechter.

+We would like to thank the following individuals for their contributions:

-Thank you to Henry Corrigan-Gibbs and Steve Thomas for their help with the new design and feedback on this document.
+- Henry Corrigan-Gibbs and Steve Thomas for their help with the new design and feedback on this document.
+- daxpedda for highlighting the importance of supporting serial parallelism.